universal-ctags/ctags/docs/osx.rst

 https://github.com/universal-ctags/homebrew-universal-ctags

-Differences between OSX and Linux
+Differences between OSX and GNU/Linux
 -----------------------------------------------------------------------------

 There other things where building ctags on OSX differs from building on GNU/Linux.

 - Filenames on HFS+ (the Mac OS filesystem) are case-preserving, but not case-sensitive in 99% of configurations.
-If a user manually formats their disk with a case sensitive version of HFS+, then the filesystem will behave like normal Linux systems.
+If a user manually formats their disk with a case sensitive version of HFS+, then the filesystem will behave like normal GNU/Linux systems.
 Depending on users doing this is not a good thing.

 Contributing
 -----------------------------------------------------------------------------